How UK businesses and researchers can continue to access Horizon 2020 funding even after 31 January 2020.

 The Enterprise Europe Network (EEN)

 You can get help from EEN if you are an organisation with high innovative potential and ambitions for international growth.
-EEN can help you with:
+It can advise on:

 - going international – finding and connecting with potential business partners across Europe